Skip to main content

 Pyrolysis Plant Cost by Feedstock Type

 Different waste feedstocks require different pre-processing equipment, reactor configurations, and output handling systems — all of which affect the total plant cost.
+See detailed guides for tire pyrolysis, plastic pyrolysis, and biomass pyrolysis.
 Here's how costs compare for a 10 TPD equivalent plant:

 Feedstock Equipment Cost (10 TPD) Oil Yield Key Outputs Cost Notes